Ignition Community Live with Travis and Kevin

 Kevin: The next item that I have here, is to talk a little bit about Docker.
 So Docker, if you're not familiar with Docker, Docker is a platform that essentially...
 It's a whole software that has the ability to run these containers.
 And these containers are...
 You can think of them like virtual machines, except they run in a much more lightweight manner and they're very easy to get started with and install and run and immediately spin up.
 And a lot of organizations, IT departments, are really big on Docker at this point, in addition to a lot of other folks and in fact, Inductive Automation uses Docker pretty extensively internally.
 So what I'm going to show you is what we've done, which is release a Docker image, an official supported Inductive Automation Docker image, that you can take and you can download and you can use.
 And when I say download, I'll show you what that means.
 So I'm going to go to Docker, and this is just...
 I'll go to Docker Hub, right?
 So I'm gonna do hub.docker.com.

 Kevin: And this is the main place that if you're pulling in Docker images, where most of them are listed.
 I'm going to go in and search for Inductive Automation, and this will pop up our docker image.
 So come right over here.
 There's the Docker pull command, if you just wanna pull it.
 We put a little bit of documentation in here, so if we wanna run it in an ephemeral way where it's going to be there as soon as we get it, it's going to go away as soon as we're done, this is an example of how you might do that.
 So all I'm going to do is take this, copy that.
 And then most folks who are running Docker are running it on Linux and so they might have a server infrastructure.
-You can certainly run it on Windows as well, but it's going to be rarely common that folks might want to run Docker images on an install that they have somewhere.
+You can certainly run it on Windows as well, but it's going to be rare that folks might want to run Docker images on an install that they have somewhere.
 So basically, I'm going to grab this and show you inside a virtual machine that I have set up what this looks like.

 Kevin: So we'll come over here, this is just Ubuntu Linux, pull up the terminal, and I will do the thing.
 So this is Ignition, this is that command right there.
 I can hit enter, it's going to start up Docker.
 I can choose which version of Ignition I wanna be running, if I wanna run the Nightly, if I wanna run a different version.
 We have the ports that I'm going to map it to here and a couple of things to give it names and a network buy-in to dress and a few other things.
 I'm actually going to switch this out, so it's running from the RC1.
-So this is 8.1.0-RC1, you might say Kevin, "How did you know that that was RC1?
-And that that was available?"
+So this is 8.1.0-RC1, you might say to Kevin, "How did you know that that was RC1?
+And that was available?"
 If you go to these tags right over here on Docker Hub, it's going to give you a full listing of all the things that are available on Docker Hub.
-And right here, this is that 8.1.0-RC1.
+And right here, this is 8.1.0-RC1.
 So come back over here, and I just hit Enter.
-Oh, and actually I need to be administrator, and if you've ever used Ignition before, or not Ignition, if you ever used Linux before, you know the sudo command.
+Oh, and actually I need to be an administrator, and if you've ever used Ignition before, or not Ignition, if you ever used Linux before, you know the sudo command.
 So I'm going to do that.

 Kevin: And there you go.
 It is up and running.
 And that's all there is to it.
 So you now have Ignition running, put in a single command and Ignition is there.
 So this is that port 9088.
 I can come in and I will pull this up inside my main system here and connect up to it.
 So I'm just gonna take a little quick look at what the IP address is through this inside here, and this is that 192.168.248.140.
 And I'll switch back over to my web browser here and put that guy in.
 140 and then that's at port 9088.

 Kevin: So this is it, this is Ignition, it's up and running.
 It's ready for commissioning.
 If I wanted to come in and spin up another copy of Ignition, I can do that just as easily.
-So I'll change my port to 9089 here, and give this name of Test2, click enter, and now I have a second copy of Ignition running simple as that.
+So I'll change my port to 9089 here, and give this name to Test2, click enter, and now I have a second copy of Ignition running simple as that.
 So I'll come in and do 9089 on this and you are good to go.
 So if you wanna spin up multiple copies of Ignition very quickly, this is a really nice way to do it, you can orchestrate things, you can use the...
 Along with systems like Kubernetes, there are a couple of gotchas if you're going that route, we're happy to walk you through some of that stuff, because the way that the storage works behind the scenes, but the idea is that you can scale these things out, and then if you're taking a look at the standard options that are in the cloud, Azure has options, AWS has options for what their container services look like.
 And those can all be really convenient.

 Kevin: If you've never launched a Docker image before for a certain item, I know we recently updated our nightly, so if I go to the nightly here in this case, and I wanna jump over to grab that, but I've never grabbed it before, Docker obviously, I have this information that I have on this system that I pulled up before, if I do that, because the nightly is new, it's going to automatically download it, grab it from Docker Hub, any of the different resources that are needed so you can see that it’s grabbing these couple of resources and it's about a gig and a half to do that.